uktrade/data-hub-api/README.md

     celery worker -A config -l info -Q celery,long-running -B
     ```

-    Note that in production the `-O fair --prefetch-multiplier 1` arguments are also used for better fairness when
+    Note that in production the long-running queue is run in a separate worker with the
+    `-O fair --prefetch-multiplier 1` arguments for better fairness when long-running tasks
-    long-running tasks are running or pending execution.
+    are running or pending execution.

 ## Local development